The electrifying history of Nikola Tesla

 It wasn’t until Tesla isolated himself in his new laboratory that he was able to start experimenting with electrical resonance, X-ray technology, and other ideas.

-Though many organisations have only recently begun to take Tesla seriously, he frequently gave reporters plenty of useful quotes to publish.
+Though many organizations have only recently begun to take Tesla seriously, he frequently gave reporters plenty of useful quotes to publish.

 Throughout his life, he regularly spoke about fantastic futuristic ideas, often painting himself as the mad scientist or the romantic dreamer.